 Valerie Perry, Biology Librarian, Interim Head of SEL 8-4841

-Susan K. Smith, Engineering and Interim Earth & Environmental Science Librarian 7-7176
+Susan K. Smith, Engineering and Earth & Environmental Science Librarian 7-7176

 In this role I support students and faculty in the College of Engineering and in the science programs in the College of Arts and Sciences.
-I'm passionate about critical thinking, entrepreneurial mindsets, and design thinking.
-Prior to becoming a librarian, I worked in IT and in the technology sector in Silicon Valley.
+Prior to coming to UK I worked in the private sector at NASA and Lexmark.

 Hi!
 I'm Jennifer Horne, the Business, Economics, and Government Information Librarian at the University of Kentucky.
 In this role I support the Gatton College of Business and Economics, the Martin School of Public Policy, and the Patterson College of Diplomacy.
 Prior to becoming an academic librarian, I worked as a public policy researcher for more than 20 years.
 Please email me at firstname.lastname@example.org or schedule an appointment via Zoom.